AirPlay: Receivers

 AirPlay receiver devices include Apple TV, HomePod, third-party speakers and the discontinued AirPort Express, which included a combined analog and optical S/PDIF audio output connector.
 Compatible devices can receive AirPlay over wi-fi or ethernet.
 Some open-source projects have reverse-engineered the audio part of the protocol, enabling any computer to be turned into an AirPlay receiver for audio.

 However, because not all third-party receivers implement Apple's DRM encryption, some media, such as iTunes Store's own rights-protected music (Apple's own "FairPlay" encryption), YouTube, and Netflix, cannot stream to those devices or software.
 On Apple TV, starting with firmware 6.0, the DRM scheme is enforced: devices without it cannot be used.

-AirPlay wireless technology is integrated into speaker docks, AV receivers, and stereo systems from companies such as Naim, Bose, Yamaha, Philips, Marantz, Onkyo, Bowers & Wilkins, Pioneer, Sony, Sonos, McIntosh, Denon, and Bang & Olufsen.
+AirPlay wireless technology is integrated into speaker docks, AV receivers, and stereo systems from various companies.
 Song titles, artists, album names, elapsed and remaining time, and album artwork can appear on AirPlay-enabled speakers with graphical displays.
 Often these receivers are built to only support the audio component of AirPlay, much like AirTunes.

 Bluetooth devices (headsets, speakers) that support the A2DP profile also appear as AirPlay receivers when paired with an iOS device, although Bluetooth is a device-to-device protocol that does not rely on a wireless network access point.

 During the January 2019 Consumer Electronics Show (CES) in Las Vegas, television makers Samsung, LG, Vizio, and Sony announced they would be producing sets with built-in AirPlay 2 receiving capability.
 LG announced that television models that are AirPlay 2-enabled will include the 2019 OLED, NanoCell SM9X, UHD UM7X, and LG NanoCell SM8X models.

 In September 2020, Roku added AirPlay 2 support as part of the 9.4 update on select 4K Roku devices.
 In April 2021, the 10.0 update added support for more Roku TVs and Players.

 During WWDC 2021, Apple announced that macOS Monterey would include AirPlay receiver compatibility for compatible Macs.